ignacio108/steganography_script/README.md

 ### Main Script

-1º The least significant bytes of the container is eliminated, for each pixel
+1º The least significant bytes the container is eliminated, for each pixel

-2º The most significant bytes of the secret image is obtaied
+2º The most significant bytes of the secret image is obtaied, for each pixel

-3º The most significant bytes of our secret image is placed as the lest significant bytes of the container image
+3º The most significant bytes of our secret image is placed as the lest significant bytes of each pixel the container image.

 ### Reversed Script

-1º The lest significant bytes of the image is obtained
+1º The least significant bytes of the image is obtained.

-2º A new Image is created, for each pixel the significant byte will be the least significant bytes of the image (the secret image pixel)
+2º A new Image is created, for each pixel the significant byte will be the least significant bytes of each pixel (the secret image pixel)

-3º The leas significant bytes of each pixel will be 0.
+3º The least significant bytes of each pixel will be 0.

 ## How to activate the python3 enviroment